-A Deconstruction of the Alt-Right Movement
+A Deconstruction Of The Alt-Right Movement

 Okay.
 Race is important, yes, as it pertains to a shared culture and history.
 Race as a determining factor of who is better than whom is not important.
 It is not a matter that defines us.
 My race is not a part of my identity insofar as it defines who I am at my core, what I can contribute to the world, or how important or unimportant that contribution is.
 Race may be important as a small piece of someone’s history and heritage, but it should not tell the whole story of a person’s value to the world.
 Therefore, race is NOT the foundation of identity and never will be.

-Here’s the hard part about race: On my mother’s side, I am descended from a long line of Spaniards (who immigrated to American sometime in the 17th century).
-I also have Cherokee Indian in my blood.
+Here’s the hard part about race: On my mother’s side, I am descended from a long line of Spaniards (who immigrated to America sometime in the 17th century).
+I also have Choctaw Indian in my blood.
 On my father’s side, I am descended from the World War II general George S. Patton.
 My race is convoluted, impure.
 Does that mean I’m not technically “white?”

 In the words of the great James Baldwin: “I am what time, circumstance, history, have made of me, certainly, but I am, also, much more than that.
 So are we all.”